sallustius/moose/framework/doc/content/source/problems/DumpObjectsProblem.md

 ## Example

-The input file `two_block_new.i` is a test for the TensorMechanics master action, an action that sets up (aux)variables, (aux)kernels, and materials for mechanics probems.
+The input file `two_block_new.i` is a test for the TensorMechanics primary action, an action that sets up (aux)variables, (aux)kernels, and materials for mechanics probems.
 Let's see if we can examine what exactly a particular action block (`[./block2]`) in this file sets up.